Blake (band): Stephen Bowman

-Stephen Bowman (bass-baritone), born 22 August 1980 in Bath, was educated at St. Stephen's Church of England Primary School, a voluntary aided school in the city of Bath in Somerset in south-west England, followed by Prior Park College, a Roman Catholic private school (also in Bath).
-He won a coveted place at the Guildhall School of Music and Drama at the age of only 17.

-Bowman was born in the city of Bath to an opera trained mother and a rock guitar playing father, who both tried their best to interest a young Stephen in their preferred genres.
-Stephen didn't actually realise he could sing until after his voice broke and the head of music at Prior Park College heard him singing a school hymn at double the volume of all the other students.
-Accepting the chance to audition for a place in the school's chapel choir, Stephen started training as a baritone with vocal coach Rachel Bevan.
-Whilst developing as a young classical singer, Stephen was then pulled towards blues and rock music, joining bands in the Bath area.
-Around the time of his A-levels he began song writing and creating electronic music in a home studio, learning the production and song creation tools he'd later use in the industry.
-In 1997 Stephen was granted a place at the prestigious Guildhall School of Music & Drama (at 17 years old, the youngest ever Baritone to be granted a place at that time).
-Moving to London and training for three years at GSMD college, Stephen left before starting his 4th year to undertake an experimental recording project with Sony Classical records called Coeur de Lion - a classical 5-piece male singing group that covered light opera classics.
-After this project, Stephen decided to move back to Bath to take a sidestep into the world of computing & marketing (indulging his openly geeky side) whilst continuing to write songs and record music in the evenings.
-In 2005 he finished a collection of songs with the help and guidance of previous members of Bath synth-pop group Tears for Fears.
-Stephen continued to write and perform whilst building up his own marketing company, before bumping into Ollie Baines in early 2007.
-A discussion about forming a group was had and the search was on for likeminded friends to join them.
-Stephen has been a founding member of Blake since April 2007 and continues to sing with them all over the world.
-In his spare time, he is a keen motorcyclist, skier and technologist.
-In 2016 he started his own VR company, producing unique experiences based on music, gaming and relaxation.
+Stephen Bowman (bass-baritone), born 22 August 1980 in Bath.
+Both of his parents were musicians.
+Bowman was educated at St. Stephen's Church of England Primary School in Bath, followed by Prior Park College.
+After his voice broke and the head of music at Prior Park College heard him singing, Bowman auditioned for a place in the school's chapel choir.
+He trained as a baritone and joined blues and rock bands in the Bath area.
+He began songwriting and creating electronic music in a home studio.
+In 1997, he secured a place at the Guildhall School of Music & Drama when he was 17 years old, making him the youngest baritone offered a place by the school.
+Bowman left before the start of his 4th year to undertake an experimental recording project with Sony Classical records called Coeur de Lion - a classical 5-piece male singing group that covered light opera classics.
+Later, he moved back to Bath and pursued computing and marketing while continuing to write and record music.
+In 2005, he finished a collection of songs with the help of previous members of Tears for Fears.
+In 2007, he became a founding member of Blake after running into Baines.
+In 2016, he started a virtual reality company, producing experiences based on music, gaming and relaxation.